• Grades

 Petition of the “free People of Color of the town of Hartford” to the General Assembly to recognize voting rights for all men, regardless of color.
 May 1842.
 State Archival Record Group #2, Records of the General Assembly, Box 1, Folder 16 of the African-American collection files, 1821-1869.
 Connecticut State Library.

 “Votes for Women” postcard promoting two free meetings held by the Suffrage Educational Alliance and the Hartford Equal Franchise League.
 March 1912.
-Connecticut Historical Society.
+Connecticut Museum of Culture and History.

 “Teen calls for exoneration of Connecticut witches.”
 The News-Times (Danbury, CT), October 11, 2007.